 Now, let’s go over the most popular services for creating disposable emails for testing.

 Mailinator is one of the most popular tools and is focused strictly on workflow testing.
-It allows for creating multiple inboxes with the @mailinator.com test email domain, which can then be used to test incoming emails.
-Mailinator doesn’t allow attachments to be added to emails and each account is deleted after a few hours.
-Their Premium plan allows for API access and 2,000 email reads per day.
-An Enterprise plan also available.
+Its free plan allows for using multiple inboxes with the @mailinator.com test email domain, which can then be utilized for testing incoming emails.
+Mailinator doesn’t allow attachments to be added to emails and each message is deleted after a few hours.
+All inboxes and their content are publicly visible.

 Price: $159 monthly when billed annually.
 The very limited free personal plan also available.